JessChelsea17/google-api-integration-app/README.md

 # GoogleAPI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4 and uses Google APIs (Drive, Calendar and Youtube) methods.

 ## Development server